clivewalkden/clivewalkden.co.uk/source/_posts/success-page-testing.md

 For this to work you need to have 1 successful order in the system as we need to reference this in the update.

-Open `/app/code/core/Mage/Checkout/controllers/OnepageController.php` you need to look for the successAction() method around line 275 as this is method that controlls the success page logic.
-It should look very similiar to the code below.
+Open `/app/code/core/Mage/Checkout/controllers/OnepageController.php` you need to look for the successAction() method around line 275 as this is method that controls the success page logic.
+It should look very similar to the code below.

 ```php
 public function successAction()